syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ![Recurrence appointment support in schedule Xamarin Forms](PopulatingAppointments_images/recurrence.png)

 ### Recurrence Pattern Exceptions
-You can delete or change any of recurrence pattern appointment by handling exception dates and exception appointment for recurring appointment.
+You can delete or change any recurrence pattern appointment by handling exception dates and appointments of the recurring appointments.

 #### Recurrence Exception Dates
-You can delete any of occurrence appointment which is exception from recurrence pattern appointment by adding exception dates to recurring appointment.
+You can delete any occurrence appointment which is exception from the recurrence pattern appointment by adding exception dates to the recurring appointment.
 #### Recurrence Exception appointment
-You can also change any of occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in Schedule DataSource.
+You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule DataSource.
+### Create recurrence exceptions for ScheduleAppointment
-#### Delete occurrence from Recurrence pattern appointment / Adding Exception dates to Recurrence pattern appointment
+#### Delete occurrence from recurrence pattern appointment or adding exception dates to recurrence pattern appointment
-You can delete any of occurrence which is exception from recurrence pattern appointment by using [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html) property of `ScheduleAppointment` and deleted occurrence date will be considered as recurrence exception dates.
+You can delete any of occurrence which is exception from recurrence pattern appointment by using [RecurrenceExceptionDates](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceExceptionDates.html) property of `ScheduleAppointment`.The deleted occurrence date will be considered as recurrence exception dates.
 {% tabs %}
 {% highlight c# %}
  // Create the new exception date.